-- ★15 from at least three of the following five categories with no more than

-- ★6 in any one category:

-- · Integrating knowledge

-- · Global studies

-- · Environmental sustainability

-- · Experiential learning

-- · Creative and imaginative process

-- · See Augustana Chart 1 for lists of courses that satisfy these requirements.

-- · Courses that satisfy these requirements may overlap with the student's major and minor and with prerequisites and supporting courses, but not with the breadth requirements in Part B.
+- ★12 from at least three of the following five categories up to the maximum indicated: - Creative and imaginative process (maximum \6) - Diversity and global studies (maximum ★6) - Environmental sustainability (maximum \6) - Experiential learning (maximum \6) - Integrating Knowledge (maximum \3) - See Augustana Chart 1 Core Engagement Requirements for lists of courses that satisfy these requirements. - Courses that satisfy these requirements may overlap with the student's major and minor and with prerequisites and supporting courses, but not with the Augustana Core: Foundation and Augustana Core: Knowledge requirements in Parts A and C.